 It’s one of those cases where simply no amount of money is going to alter the circumstances or make it right.
 Still, it’s an action that matters for one Illinois man and his five children, who lost the woman who had been the center of their family.
-It’s particularly important for the two youngest children, who both have special needs and had relied on their mother to ensure their daily nbicycleeeds were met.
+It’s particularly important for the two youngest children, who both have special needs and had relied on their mother to ensure their daily needs were met.

 Now, local media reports, decedent’s widower has filed a wrongful death lawsuit against the sport utility vehicle driver who struck his wife, who was on a bicycle in a crosswalk, last summer.
 Plaintiff and his children gave emotional testimony in October when a county judge issued a $150 fine to the driver of that SUV in connection with the crash for failure to yield to a pedestrian in a crosswalk and failure to reduce speed to avoid an accident.
 The penalty was pittance compared to the magnitude of the losses suffered by the family, and their attorney noted it was important for the driver to hear from them about what her carelessness had caused.